Skip to content

 Improving Our Se-Blindspot

-For INFPs, Se is one of them.
-Se-blindspot shows our slight detachment from the present, physical world.
+For INFPs, Se-blindspot is one weakness.
+It shows our slight detachment from the present, physical world.

-Due to this, we’re disconnected to physical reality and may be oblivious to our own habits and mannerisms.
+Due to this, we appear to be oblivious to our own habits and mannerisms.
 We get lost in the city we’ve been to five times, or find it hard to respond to impromptu situations.

-Using Se (Extraverted Sensing) means you react to what’s in front of you.
+Meanwhile, the active use of Se (Extraverted Sensing) means you react to what’s in front of you quickly.
 You perceive and make decisions based on the present, not on what the past events made you feel.

 As of today, I could say I’ve improved my Se.